The trip was provided for review. The honest opinions are our own.

 The Inn and Spa at Cedar Falls also offers a varied calendar of events which include everything from horseback riding, canoeing, guided tours, cooking classes, wine tastings, nature hikes.

-On Saturday, night we had the pleasure of visiting Ravenwood Castle and Medieval Village which is billed as Ohio’s Most Unusual Inn.
+On Saturday, night we had the pleasure of visiting Ravenwood Castle which is billed as Ohio’s Most Unusual Inn.

 We arrived at 6 pm so it was after dark and while Castle Co-Owner, Patrick Wadsworth, did his best to show us around it was tough to see the Medieval Village Cottages, Fairy Tale Cabins, and Gypsy Wagons.
 But the website offers a nice collection of photos.